fieldtrip/website/faq/where_can_i_find_the_dipoli_command-line_executable.md

 ---
 title: Where can I find the dipoli command-line executable?
+category: faq
-tags: [faq, headmodel, source, matlab]
+tags: [headmodel, source, matlab]
 ---

 # Where can I find the dipoli command-line executable?